aditya-uw/aditya-uw.github.io/content/project/ee400_rain/index.md

 We prototyped this project into the deployment stage where we used rechargeable batteries along with a weatherproof box to deploy our system on a tree where it would transmit Bluetooth Low-Energy (BLE) notifications to connected smartphones on whether it would rain in the next 30 minutes.

 ### [Dataset](http://www-k12.atmos.washington.edu/k12/grayskies/nw_weather.html):
-The dataset we used to train and evaluate our model was collected by the University of Washington's Atmospheric Sciences Department.
-This data was collected by the department's rooftop weather station in 1-minute intervals from July 1999.
-We greatly acknowledge this dataset and encourage students to leverage existing datasets for their own ML projects!
+The dataset we used to train and evaluate our model was collected by the University of Washington's Atmospheric Sciences department.
+Data was collected by the department's rooftop weather station in 1-minute intervals from July 1999.
+We acknowledge this dataset and encourage students to leverage existing datasets for their own ML projects!

 ### Materials:
 - Arduino Nano 33 BLE